GR

 Symptoms of Sepsis and Septic Shock

-As sepsis worsens, more severe symptoms develop, including:
+As sepsis advances, more severe symptoms emerge, such as:

 A woman holding a thermometer and touching her forehead, looking concerned, possibly indicating fever or illness.